cryptobuks1/checkonchain/research_articles/dcr_useradoption/dcr_useradoption.md

 At it's core, Decred aims to provide an immutable, uncensorable and self-sovereign store of value in the DCR crypto-asset.
 Decred's hard-coded, supply cap and deterministic monetary policy make it a valid contender in the landscape of digital stores of value.

 With growing market size and increasing network decentralisation, Decred now boasts an impressive security system.
-This provides users with a set of unique [assurances of resistance against ledger tampering, block re-organisations and double spends](https://medium.com/@permabullnino/introduction-to-crypto-accounting-an-analysis-of-decred-as-an-accounting-system-4d3e67fce28).
-Decred's Hybrid PoW/PoS consensus mechanism thus acts to secure the wealth held in DCR, settle value transferred over the ledger and uphold these immutable characteristics.
+This provides users with a set of unique [assurances for resistance against ledger tampering, block re-organisations and double spends](https://medium.com/@permabullnino/introduction-to-crypto-accounting-an-analysis-of-decred-as-an-accounting-system-4d3e67fce28).
+Decred's Hybrid PoW/PoS consensus mechanism thus acts to secure user wealth held in DCR, settle value transferred over the ledger and uphold these immutable characteristics.

 ## Resistance to Reorganisations

 The Decred protocol is four years old and impressively has experienced very few blockchain reogranisations through history.
-Re-organisations to a depth of one block are natural phenomena  in blockchains (including Bitcoin) that usually work themselves out.
-As of block height 414,977, the following [re-orgs have been detected](https://matrix.to/#/!vGasNHFXqjoEWUBTIi:decred.org/$157910732378277MwoqT:decred.org?via=decred.org&via=matrix.org&via=zettaport.com) with the majority of depth 2 and all depth 3 being associated with a [bug during the DCP004 upgrade](https://matheusd.com/post/dcp0004-and-hardforks/):
+Re-organisations to a depth of one block are natural phenomena  in blockchains (including Bitcoin) as a result of network latency and probability and usually work themselves out.
+As of block height 414,977, the following [block re-orgs have been detected](https://matrix.to/#/!vGasNHFXqjoEWUBTIi:decred.org/$157910732378277MwoqT:decred.org?via=decred.org&via=matrix.org&via=zettaport.com) with the majority of depth 2 and all of depth 3 being associated with a [bug encountered during the DCP004 upgrade](https://matheusd.com/post/dcp0004-and-hardforks/):

 - Depth 1 blocks = 1922 instances (0.4631%, natural phenomena).
 - Depth 2 blocks = 25 (0.006%, most during DCP004 upgrade).
 - Depth 3 blocks = 3 (0.0007%, all during DCP004 upgrade).
 - Depth >3 blocks = Nil.

-Thus, Decred's implementation of a hybrid PoW/PoS consensus mechanism has to date maintained consensus at the chain tip for 99.9933% of its four year lifespan.
+Thus, Decred's implementation of a hybrid PoW/PoS consensus mechanism has to date maintained consensus at the chain tip for 99.9933% of its four year lifespan, impressive for a network valued at $150M at the time of writing.

 ## Global Transaction Settlement